 Generally when discussing severity, the factor is usually the amount of damage done to the brain.
-Severity is usually classified as follows:

 Generally means a person can move without assistance and his or her daily activities are not limited to a great extent.

 Medications are also likely, and adaptive equipment may be necessary to help accomplish daily activities.

 When a person has severe cerebral palsy, he or she is likely going to need a wheelchair and will have significant, disabling, and debilitating challenge completing daily activities.

 Types of Cerebral Palsy